gayeongpark/gayeongpark.github.io/_posts/2024-04-29-General-Concept.md

 console.log(isCompleted); // Outputs: true
 ```

+Here, the type of `isActive` variable was defined in terms of possible values.

 - **Semantic meaning:**

-Types can carry specific meanings
+Types can carry specific meanings.

 TypeScript example,